Posts Tagged ‘aging’

 A youthful face has the right amount of fat in the right places.
 As we age some areas of the face loose fat while others gain fat.
 The areas of fat also become farther apart and the fat pads appear as separate structures rather than a smooth continuous layer.

 Fat provides support and volume in the face, as we age this valuable fat begins to decrees.
 Fat loss creates overall volume loss which contributes to folds, lines and wrinkles.
-The signs of volume loss can be noticed as early as our 30′s and becomes more significant in our 50′s.
+The signs of volume loss can be noticed as early as our 30’s and becomes more significant in our 50’s.
 As we lose fat in our mid face, we begin to notice things like sunken or flat cheeks, heavy lines and folds around the mouth.
 Volume loss can also be seen around the temples, near the brow bone and under the eyes.
 When volume is lost under the eyes, it creates a hollow look and dark circles.
 Injectables such as Sculptra, Juvederm and Restylane can be used to replace volume to the face.
-Fat injections can also be used to replace or add volume.
-Fat transfer or fat injections is a process in which a plastic surgeon removes fat from one area of the body and places it in another. ( How wonderful is that? )
+Fat injections can also be used as a more long term approach to replace or add volume.
+Fat transfer or fat injections is a process in which a plastic surgeon removes fat from one area of the body and places it in another. ( How wonderful is that?! )

 During a facelift the underlining muscles and tissues are lifted, fat pads are repositioned, fat bags may be removed from under the eyes and volume may be added with fat injections as needed and excess skin is removed.